A. G. Ramakrishnan

-Angarai Ganesan Ramakrishnan is a senior professor of electrical engineering and an associate faculty of Centre for Neuroscience, both at Indian Institute of Science, Bangalore, India.
-He also holds an adjunct faculty position in the Department of Heritage Science and Technology at the Indian Institute of Technology, Hyderabad.
-He heads the Medical intelligence and language engineering lab.
-He also won the Manthan Award 2015 for his project, “Madhura - the gift of voice”, under the category, e-education, learning, and employment.
-He is also one of the founder directors of RaGaVeRa Indic Technologies private limited recognized by the Karnataka Government as one of the Elevate 2019 Startup winners.
-He is one of the advisors of Bhashini AI Solutions private limited also recognized by the Karnataka Government as one of the Elevate 2019 Startup winners.
+Angarai Ganesan Ramakrishnan currently holds an adjunct faculty position in the Department of Heritage Science and Technology at the Indian Institute of Technology, Hyderabad.
+He is also a Visiting faculty and Member, Board of Studies of the School of Psychology & Education, Rishihood University.
+He is also the Organizational Development Consultant for the Centre for Brain Research - IISc and IIIT Dharwad.
+In July 2023, he retired as a senior professor of Dept of Electrical Engineering and an associate faculty of Centre for Neuroscience, both at Indian Institute of Science, Bangalore, India.
+Before retirement, he headed the Medical intelligence and language engineering lab.

+He received the Manthan Award 2015 for his project, “Madhura - the gift of voice”, under the category, e-education, learning, and employment.
+He is also one of the founder directors of RaGaVeRa Indic Technologies Pvt.
+Ltd., recognized by the Karnataka Government as one of the Elevate 2019 Startup winners.

+He is the Head, Business Development of Bhashini AI Solutions Pvt.
+Ltd, also recognized by the Karnataka Government as one of the Elevate 2019 Startup winners.
 From January 2017 to June 2020, he was a Member of the Karnataka Knowledge Commission (ಕರ್ನಾಟಕ ಜ್ಞಾನ ಆಯೋಗ).
 He is a Fellow of the Indian National Academy of Engineering (INAE) since November 2019.
-Since August 2022, he is also the Advisor - Neuroscience to Feedfront Technologies Pvt.
+Since August 2022, he has been the Advisor - Neuroscience to Feedfront Technologies Pvt.
 Ltd., a startup based in Bangalore.

+He is passionate about promoting pranayama exercises by giving talks on the scientific basis of the benefits of deep breathing practices.
+He is a Pancha Prana Kriya therapist certified by Sadgamaya Foundation.

 Biography

 Ramakrishnan is a graduate of PSG College of Technology.

 He obtained his M. Tech.
 (Electrical Engineering) and Ph.
 D. (Biomedical Engineering) from the Indian Institute of Technology Madras.

+He was a postdoctoral fellow at the Fetzer Institute, Kalamazoo, MI, USA from 1990 to 1991.
 He is a Fellow of Institution of Engineers (India) and Institution of Electronics and Telecommunication Engineers and a Senior Member of Institute of Electrical and Electronics Engineers, United States.
-His research areas are speech recognition, speech synthesis, optical character recognition, handwriting recognition, and neural signal processing.
+His research areas were speech recognition, speech synthesis, optical character recognition, handwriting recognition, and neural signal processing.
 He led a national research consortium on online handwriting recognition in Indian languages, funded by the Ministry of Information Technology, Government of India from 2007 to 2016, which had partners from IIT Madras, IIT Guwahati, ISI Kolkata, IIIT Hyderabad, C-DAC Pune and Thapar University.
-He has graduated 19 Ph.D. scholars, 16 Masters by research students, and guided over 90 M Tech projects.
+He has graduated 22 Ph.D. scholars, 16 Masters by research students, and guided over 100 M Tech projects.
 He was interviewed by Bhasha India for his contributions to Indic computing.
+He completed the Curriculum for Living and the Communication courses offered by Landmark Education from 1999 to 2001 and volunteered as a seminar leader for Landmark Education from 2002 to 2008.